|Brazil World Cup 1938 Finals|

 Ademir formed a great attacking trio with Zizinho and Jair at the ill-fated World Cup Finals in 1950.
 That line is considered the greatest ever seen in a World Cup Finals.
 He won the Golden Boot at the tournament, but unable to win the World Cup at home.
 He also won the Copa America in 1949.
 For club football, he had two spells each with Sport Recife and Vasco da Gama.
 He also had one spell with Fluminense.

-Jair was a member of the great offensive trio for Brazil at the World Cup in 1950.
+Jair was a member of the great offensive trio for Brazil at the ill-fated World Cup Finals in 1950, hosted by Brazil.
 The other two were Zizinho and Ademir.
-He played for Flamengo and Vasco da Gama before the World Cup Finals in 1950.
-After the World Cuo Finals, he played mainly for clubs in Sao Paulo.
+He played for Flamengo and Vasco da Gama before the World Cup in 1950.
+After the World Cup Finals, he played mainly for clubs in Sao Paulo.
 For the national team, he only made two cameo appearances two years after the ill-fated World Cup Finals.

 Zizinho was Pele's idol.
 He was considered the greatest Brazilian player before the 1960's.
 He was the star of the ill-fated World Cup Finals in 1950 playing alongside Jair and Ademir.
 He played for Flamengo, Bangu, São Paulo FC, Audax Italiano of Chile among others teams.
 With, Flamengo, he won state championships in 1942, 1943 and 1944.
 He turned a chance to play in the 1958 World Cup Finals.